Euphorbia tirucalli

 Euphorbia tirucalli (commonly known as Indian tree spurge, naked lady, pencil tree, pencil cactus, fire stick, aveloz or milk bush) is a tree native to Africa that grows in semi-arid tropical climates.
 A hydrocarbon plant, it produces a poisonous latex that can cause temporary blindness.

 Description

 The pencil tree is a shrub or small tree with pencil-thick, green, smooth, succulent branches that reaches heights of up to 7 m.
-It has a cylindrical and fleshy stem with fragile succulent twigs that are 7 mm thick, often produced in whorls, longitudinally, finely striated.
+It has a cylindrical and fleshy stem with fragile succulent twigs that are 7 mm thick, often produced in whorls, finely striated longitudinally.
 The oval leaves are 1 to 2.5 cm long and about 3 to 4 mm wide; they usually fall off early.
 It contains a milky, toxic and corrosive sap.
 The yellow flowers are at the ends of the branches.